2006

 ● When I first began learning to play the violin, at 13, I so valued playing the instrument that I thought I wouldn’t care what happened to me—I could be in a wheelchair—so long as I could still play the violin.
 These days, with all my illnesses and injuries, I console myself by having the same thought about my writing.

-[Later note (1-6-2022): That’s rather optimistic, to imagine that the worst health calamity that might befall me would affect only my legs, and leave intact my ability to think and write.]
+[Later note (1-6-2022): That’s optimistic, to imagine that the worst health calamity that might befall me would affect only my legs, and leave intact my ability to think and write.]

 ● 7-28-2006: My “Thoughts on the Big Bang Theory” is a useful reference for my “Ethics.”